- October 4, 2017

 "The Fall of Lazarus" is a story-driven, turn-based strategy game set in a dystopian future.
 Assemble a team of specialists and lead them through a series of missions, using tactical decisions and character interactions to reveal a deeper story.
 With challenging gameplay and rich lore, players must navigate the complex politics of a crumbling society and make difficult choices in pursuit of their objectives.

-- The game suffers from numerous bugs and glitches, including UI issues and game-breaking scenarios.
+- The game suffers from numerous bugs and glitches, including issues with controls and navigation, which can hinder the overall experience.

 story